 Just because a food is non-toxic doesn’t mean it’s nutritious.
 While humans tend to eat a lot of food that can only very loosely be considered food, most other animals seek only to eat genuinely nutritious foods.

-A substance being “non-toxic” means that its ingestion won’t cause immediate toxicity.
-Toxic substances, colloquially known as “poisons,” can cause death in even small amounts.
+A substance being “non-toxic” means that its ingestion won’t cause poisonous effects.
+Certain toxic substances, colloquially known as poisons, can cause death in even small amounts.
 Something labeled “non-toxic,” such as markers, won’t cause toxicity if ingested accidentally.
 This doesn’t mean that it’s food.

 Roses are non-toxic for cats, but they aren’t especially nutritious, so you shouldn’t let your cats snack on them instead of eating their regular foods.

 How Do I Know What Plants Are Toxic for Cats?

 The ASPCA has a comprehensive, though not exhaustive, list of plants that are toxic and non-toxic for cats, dogs, and horses.
 These lists include mildly toxic plants as well as those that are lethal.

 If your cat has ingested an unknown plant, your best bet is to contact your veterinarian.
 They will be able to guide you on the proper steps to ensure that your cat comes out the other side as healthy as they started.

 The good news for any pet parent looking to beautify their homes is that roses are just one of many plants that are non-toxic and safe to have around your cats.
 Try out these non-toxic and even healthy plants if roses aren’t enough!

 Indulging our cats in catnip is a national pastime for cat owners everywhere.
 While most cat owners are familiar with the dried herb you can buy in canisters at pet stores; cats can also eat catnip directly from the plant.